brclar15/thesis/clark.md

 ----------
-#Conclusions#

-- what can we learn from looking at the retellings in terms of episodes
+# Summary: treatment of episodes #

 - vital episodes vs expanded episodes
 - added vs omitted episodes / characters
 -  simple elements that tell a wider story
-- Preferences of the different retellings
-     - due to their genre, length, and goal
+- preferences of the different retellings:  genre, length, and goal

+---

+# Conclusions #

+REPHRASE THIS:
+need to understand multiformity and intertextuality to read highly compressed allusions and retellings (like scholia)

 ----------

 ##Thank you!##